President - Mary Hillberg

 The Kisers of 3542 Tipperary Drive

-Regular monthly Board meetings are currently scheduled for the fourth Thursday of the month, 7:00 PM at The Moose Lodge, 3190 Courtenay Pkwy, Merritt Island.
+Regular monthly Board meetings are currently scheduled for the fourth Thursday of the month,7:00 PM at The Moose Lodge, 3190 Courtenay Pkwy, Merritt Island.
 If there is a change in schedule or location, it will be posted on this site and on the community bulletin boards.
-Board meeting agendas are available to Owners at the meeting and usually on this site.
-2018 Minutes of Meetings are posted in the Downloads section of this site as they are approved.
+Board meeting agendas are available to Owners at the meeting and often on this site.
+Minutes of Meetings are posted in the Downloads section of this site as they are approved.

-Notice of Membership meetings, as well as Annual and Budget meetings, with agendas and other needed information are sent electronically or by USPS to all Owners.
+Notice of Membership meetings, as well as Annual and Budget meetings, and other needed information are sent electronically or by USPS to all Owners.

 Gates may be open for monthly garage sales on the first Saturday of each month from ~8 AM to ~2 PM.